kensanata/just-halberds/Knives.md

 ### Gifts and boons

 **Talent**: With every year that passes, you get to gain new talents.
-Naturally you’re just not focusing on a single talent.
+Naturally you’re not just focusing on a single talent.
 The year is long, after all.
 This is why you get to pick an appropriate table to roll on during the winter phase.
-You’ll get one of the talents on the list, but chance still plays a role.
+You’ll get one of the talents on the list, but maybe not the one you were hoping for.

+**Weapon**: If people want you to have a weapon, they'll give it to
-**Weapon**: Join a militia and get a spear to fight with.
-Go to war and you’ll be given a halberd.
-Rise to the rank of nobility and your lord or lady gifts you an épée.
-Become a hunter and make your own bow.
+you: join a militia and get a spear; go to war get a halberd; join a court and your lord or lady gifts you an épée; get knighted and your liege gifts a lance and a horse; apprentice with a hunter and get a bow.
-Be knighted and get a lance and a horse.

-**Secret Society**: Secret societies are always looking for new members.
-There are secret societies for all walks of life.
-If they are are crime rings, they’re looking for gangsters and thugs.
-If they are guilds, the are looking for artisans.
-If they are magic schools, they’re looking for mages.
-Prove your worth and you’ll be allowed to join.
+**Secret Society**: There are secret societies for all walks of life.
+Crime rings look for gangsters and thugs, guilds look for engineers and tradespeople, covens look for wizards and witches.
+This were new talents are gained.
+Prove your worth and join them.

-**Companion**: A young apprentice looking to learn from you, or a talking animal such as a cat, an owl, or a raven.
-If your companion is human, roll the six attributes (2d6 each for Strength, Dexterity, Endurance, Intelligence, Education, and Status).
+**Companion**: A young apprentice looking to learn from you.
+Roll 2d6 each for Strength, Dexterity, Endurance and Intelligence; both Education and Status are 2.
 They gain talents, just like you.
 If they surpass you in your best talent, they leave.

+**Familiar**: You befriend a talking animal such as a cat, an owl, or a raven.

 **Dog**: You find a loyal friend.
 Damage 2d6; Endurance 3d6; Life 2d6.
 Dogs require food.